handsontable/handsontable/docs/next/guides/integrate-with-angular/angular-modules.md

 [[toc]]

-To reduce the size of your Angular app, use Handsontable [modules](@/guides/building-and-testing/modules.md).
+To reduce Handsontable's impact on the size of your Angular app, import only the [modules](@/guides/building-and-testing/modules.md) that you actually use.

 ## Using modules in Angular